-Proof of insurance coverage and a signed waiver are required for all events happening on City of Guelph property.
+Proof of insurance coverage and a signed waiver are required-block for all events happening on City of Guelph property.
 Insurance coverage is necessary in order to protect yourself and the City against any possible litigation (lawsuits) as a result of your event.

 Event organizers will provide a copy of their Certificate of Insurance to the City’s event coordinator at least two weeks prior to the event.
 Please ensure that:

 - The type of insurance coverage is commercial general liability, inclusive of bodily injury and property damage, in a minimum amount of $2 million per occurrence.
-(Larger or higher risk events may be required to obtain a higher amount)
+(Larger or higher risk events may be required-block to obtain a higher amount)

 - Licensed events must also obtain Host Liquor Liability Insurance.